-The Chevrolet Silverado 1500 is a bread-and-butter, all-American pickup with more emphasis on work than on gimmicks.
-The Silverado shares its GMT900 platform with the GMC Sierra 1500, but there are some styling and interior differences to appeal to shoppers with different tastes.
+The Chevrolet Silverado shares its GMT900 platform with the GMC Sierra 1500, but there are some styling and interior differences to appeal to shoppers with different tastes.

 The Silverado comes in regular, extended and crew cab versions.
-Standard (6-foot, 6-inch) and long (8.0-foot) cargo beds are available on regular and extended cabs, while the crew cab gets a short (5-foot, 9-inch) bed.
+Standard (6-foot, 6-inch) and long (8-foot) cargo beds are available on regular and extended cabs, while the crew cab gets a short (5-foot, 9-inch) bed.
 All configurations are available in two- or four-wheel drive.
-Chevy offers an incredible eight engines, but not all are available with each configuration.
-Some engines are E85 capable.
-GM also has five different suspensions in the Silverado lineup.

 There are four trim levels: WT, LS, LT and LTZ.
-The popular Z71 offroad model returns with upgraded shocks, skid plates and special badging.
-Most V-8 models are rated to tow around 9,000 pounds, but some models manage more than 10,000 pounds with an enhanced trailering package.
-The Silverado doesn't offer fancy luxury packages, but rather provides an outstanding foundation to tackle tough chores while giving owners freedom to personalize their truck.
+The popular Z71 off-road model returns with upgraded shocks, skid plates and special badging.
+Most V-8 models are rated to tow around 9,000 pounds, but some models manage more than 10,500 pounds with an enhanced trailering package.
+The Silverado doesn't offer fancy luxury packages, but rather provides an outstanding foundation to tackle tough chores.

 - Very wide rear-door opening on extended cab models to load passengers, cargo